electronicgore/PTBF-soundboard/README.md

 # Installation
-Get python, get PythonTwitchBotFramework, download the pyfiles from this repo and put them in `<botfolder>/commands/`.
-Launch the bot as usual.

-# Quickstart
-Put the repo contents into `soundbot` folder inside the PTBF folder.
-Create a `run_soundbot.py` in the PTBF folder with the following contents:
+Get python and other dependencies, get PythonTwitchBotFramework, download the pyfiles from this repo and put them into the (freshly created by you) `soundbot` folder inside the PTBF folder.
+Create a `run_soundbot.py` in the **PTBF folder** with the following contents:
 ```
 from soundbot import SoundBot
 if __name__ == '__main__':